ejtaal/gaia-web/README.md

   - Globular clusters (if present in data?)
   - Famous constellations / star systems (binaries etc)
   - known exoplanet hosts
+  - Use Gaia Sky data for annotations?
+  - Make stars glow
+  - Add nebulae / dust clouds
+  - Implement waypoint tour
 - Allow sharing of location / camera angle via url, e.g. http://site/gwsf#12,45,56@0.5,0.5,0.5 (would need to include selected dataset and sizeAttenuation setting.)
-- Separate dataset for Gaia galactic candidates data set, using red-shift to calculate 3D position.
+- Separate viewer and dataset for Gaia galactic candidates data set, using red-shift to calculate 3D position.
+Other datasets may have additional/more/better data too (SLOAN?).

 # Credits